10up/gutenberg-lessons/lessons/04-variations.md

 5. Our two CTA blocks

 ## Using Variations
 Alright — let's build this thing!

-The completed example is in [application-ctas.js](../themes/10up-theme/includes/block-variations/application-ctas.js)
+**HINT**: You can find a completed example in [application-ctas-example.js](../themes/10up-theme/includes/block-variations/application-ctas-example.js).
+You can also find this example using the block editor by looking in the blocks inserter under `DESIGN` as `Application CTAs Example` (or by typing `/Application CTAs Example`).

+1. First, we need to create our varitations file.
+In the directory [block-variations](../themes/10up-theme/includes/block-variations) add a new file `application-ctas.js`.
-1. First, we need to register a new variation of the Group block:
+2. Next, in this new file, we need to register a new variation of the group block.
+We first need to import the `registerBlockVariation` function (`import { registerBlockVariation } from '@wordpress/blocks';`), then call the function and register our group block variation:
 ```
 registerBlockVariation('core/group', {
 	name: 'application-ctas',